nogodan1234/nxcli/README.md

 6. All network list will be shown with their name,uuid, will get network detail if you provide uuid

-7.Upload image from URL only for now - require container uuid to upload
+7. Upload image from URL only for now - require container uuid to upload

 8. You can create new VM from disk image from image service with cloud-init config file cloud-init file needs to be located in the same folder with nxcli file